 By Marc Margulies, FAIA, LEED AP, and Alvaro J. Ribeiro, AIA

-Since 1997, BSC has located its call center and distribution center operations in the north building of the vast warehouse complex on Quincy’s Squantum Point.
-Situated on the Neponset River and visible from Interstate 93 on approach to Boston, the new customer fulfillment facility consolidates BSC’s operational and distribution functions into the south building on the site.
-More than half of Boston Scientific’s global product manufacturing, including medical device products such as life-saving stents, will move through the 24-hour customer fulfillment facility, with approximately 400 employees.
+Since 1997, Boston Scientific has located its call center and distribution center operations in the north building of the vast warehouse complex on Quincy’s Squantum Point.
+Situated on the Neponset River and visible from Interstate 93 on approach to Boston, the new customer fulfillment facility consolidates Boston Scientific operational and distribution functions into the south building on the site.
+More than half of the company’s global product manufacturing, including medical device products such as life-saving stents, will move through the 24-hour customer fulfillment facility.

-Comprising 64,000 SF of office space and a 630,000 SF customer fulfillment center, the building’s office space was designed to meet BSC’s global workplace strategy standards that are being deployed around the world.
-The customer fulfillment center includes 2.5 miles of high-efficiency, “smart technology” conveyor and the first installation of an enterprise warehouse management system for BSC Global Distribution.
-BSC selected Margulies Perruzzi Architects (MPA) to design the interior fit-out and building envelope renovations for this sustainably designed building, which is expected to achieve LEED Gold certification for existing buildings.
+Comprising 64,000 SF of office space and a 630,000 SF customer fulfillment center, the building’s office space was designed to meet global workplace strategy standards that Boston Scientific is deploying around the world.
+The customer fulfillment center includes 2.5 miles of high-efficiency, “smart technology” conveyor and the first installation of an enterprise warehouse management system for Boston Scientific Global Distribution.
+Boston Scientific selected Margulies Perruzzi Architects (MPA) to design the interior fit-out and building envelope renovations for this sustainably designed building, which is expected to achieve LEED Gold certification for existing buildings.
 Lee Kennedy Construction is the general contractor for the project.

 MPA inherited legacy warehouse conditions that guided the repositioning of the south building and the development of the open office floor plan.
 Different weight-bearing capacities of the existing floor slab informed the location of major building functions such as the warehouse and its accompanying storage.
 The large building features a unique, L-shaped footprint, so MPA’s design stretched the office spaces along the building’s edge to distribute natural light to the interior.
 Different corporate functions occupy each of the L’s wings, maximizing operational efficiency from the unique layout.
 The existing precast façade was completely replaced with an energy efficient, metal panel rain screen system and new ribbon windows.
 The corner of the building was removed and updated with a multi-story curtain wall to create a dramatic canopied main entry.